atooms-mirror/atooms/CONTRIBUTING.md

 atooms seeks to provide an expressive and consistent interface.
 If a method doesn't clearly express its goal or an attribute doesn't feel natural, then I consider it a bug.
 Therefore, when adding new interface to the code, always use expressive, non abbreviated names for public methods and variables - even if they are long!
 Ex: `system.total_energy` is nice, `system.etot` is not.

 The general [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/) apply - with a grain of salt.
 For instance, lines up to 120 characters are fine with me.
 Imports in functions too.
 It is typically safe to execute `make autopep8` (if `autopep8` is installed) to fix some cosmetic, whitespace issues.
-The PEP8 fixes I ignore are listed in `.flake8`.
+The PEP8 fixes I ignore are listed in `setup.cfg`.

 Please follow [these simple rules](https://chris.beams.io/posts/git-commit/) to write commit messages.
 Try to use the verb "add" to start a commit describing a new feature (ex: "Add new trajectory class") and "fix" to describe a bug fix (ex.
 "Fix writing cell side in NPT simulations").
 Do not leave empty commit message.
 Consider rebasing your branch to reword or squash commits, before pushing.